Skip to main content Skip to navigation

 I am Associate Fellow of the Centre for the Study of Globalisation and Regionalisation, and an Honorary Fellow of the Political Economy Research Centre (now SPERI) at the University of Sheffield.

 I received an MA in International Studies and a PhD from the University of Sheffield, and joined the Department of Politics and International Studies in 2000.
 I was awarded the Political Studies Association Sir Bernard Crick Prize for Outstanding Teaching in Political Studies in 2003/4, and received a Postgraduate Certificate in Post-Compulsory Education from the University of Warwick in April 2005.
 I have been external examiner at the universities of Nottingham and Sheffield.
-I have been external examiner on a number of PhD Viva Committees both in the UK and abroad.
+I have been external examiner on PhD Viva Committees both in the UK and abroad.

 Teaching